niekveldhuis/compass/2_3_Data_Acquisition_ORACC/2_3_Data_Acquisition_ORACC.md

 df
 ```

-The table in `df` now contains all the catalog data available in [DCCLT](http://oracc.org/dcclt).
-The catalog derives from (but is not identical to) a [CDLI](http://cdli.ucla.edu) catalog, and thus one will find the well-known [CDLI](http://cdli.ucla.edu) field names.
+The table in `df` now contains all the catalog data available in [OBMC](http://oracc.org/obmc).
 The Pandas library allows one to manipulate and slice the DataFrame in many different ways.
 For instance, one may select the relevant fields by creating a new DataFrame as follows:

 ```python
 df1 = df[["provenience", "period", "id_text"]]
 ```

-Pandas is a powerful Python library that allows for many different ways of slicing and manipulating – we will see some of those in later sections.
+Pandas is a powerful Python library – we will see some of its functionality in later sections.
 Various introductions to Pandas may be found on the web or in [VanderPlas 2016](https://github.com/jakevdp/PythonDataScienceHandbook) and similar overviews.

-The notebook `json-cat.ipynb` allows one to enter one or more project abbreviations, download the JSON `zip` file, extract the catalog information and store that information in a `csv` file.
+The notebook [2-3-1_parse-json-cat.ipynb](https://github.com/niekveldhuis/CompAss/blob/master/2_3_Data_Acquisition_ORACC/2_3_1_parse-json-cat.ipynb) allows one to enter one or more project abbreviations, download the JSON `zip` file, extract the catalog information and store that information in a `csv` file.

 ### 2.3.4 Parsing an [ORACC](http://oracc.org) JSON Text Edition File